 A Street of Many Names

 During its history the street had many names, most of the names came about because of a name of a building built along its path.
 In 1659 the name was changed to Calle Colón in honor of Cristóbal Colón.
 The other names for this street were Calle del Gobierno, Calle del Palacio, Calle de la Capitanía General and Calle del Convento de Los Jesuitas.
-Finally, the the street returned to its original historical name, Calle las Damas.
+Finally, the street returned to its original historical name, Calle las Damas.
 The name remains to this day.

 Visit Calle Las Damas